 Reading between the lines of the Discussion Paper and media reports since the first consultation period closed in February, the response was overwhelmingly in favour of the regime extending to both forms of companies which, together, represent the vast majority of companies incorporated in Australia.
 One can see why – after all, it’s called crowd-sourced funding for a reason.
 Excluding the structure most commonly used by small and micro businesses would seem to defeat the overall objective of the legislation, although I freely admit including them presents some reconciliation issues within the Corporations Act.
 One can almost envision the Treasury staffers, particularly the lawyers: “Seriously?
 You really want that?
 So how are you going to make it work without re-writing large chunks of the Corporations Act?
 You’re not suggesting we rewrite…AAUUUGGGHHHH” Or maybe that’s just me.

 Each piece of legislation exists for a reason – often very many reasons – but none of the reasons for the Corporations Act are to preclude small corporations from accessing the funding they need to become big ones.
-Let’s be clear – I’m not dismissing the challenge enabling a structure that is defined by reference to the limited number of investors it can have and their ability to raise money from the public represents, nor am I ignoring the fact that many of the benefits that structure bestows are given specifically because they are limited by size and ability to raise funds.
+Let’s be clear – I’m not underestimating the challenge inherent in enabling a structure whose very creation is defined by reference to the limited number of investors it can have and NOT raising funds from the public, to now participate in this new scheme to do both of those things, nor am I ignoring the fact that many of the benefits that this structure bestows are given specifically because they are limited by size and ability to raise funds.
 I will always be, at heart, a lawyer first and foremost, but I am/was a commercial lawyer: the law is supposed to serve and protect society’s interests, not dictate them.

 At the end of the day I could remortgage my house and go to the casino tonight and no one would stop me doing that.